DeMoriarty/DeMoriarty.github.io/_posts/2023-7-6-similarity_based.md

 }
 {2}
 $$

-This works well on certain examples, however it fails when N-grams are not compositional, for example it fails to capture the similarity between $$\texttt{best man}$$ and $$\texttt{groom's person}$$, because $$\texttt{best}$$ and $$\texttt{groom's}$$ aren't really synonymous.
+This works well in some cases, but not when N-grams are non-compositional.
+For instance, it fails to capture the similarity between $\texttt{best man}$ and $\texttt{groom's person}$, because $\texttt{best}$ and $\texttt{groom's}$ aren't really synonymous.

 #### Additive Composition and Multiplicative Composition
-Elementwise vector addition/multiplication is one of the simplest yet effective methods in Compositional Distributional Semantics.
-It suggests that the distributional vector representation of a phrase can be derived by simply adding/multiplying the vectors of its constituents together.
-Using this approach, we can generate vector representations for each N-gram, and simply treat them as word vectors.
-Here's the same example:
+Additive or multiplicative combination of vectors is a simple yet effective method in Compositional Distributional Semantics.
+The suggestion is that the vector representation of a phrase can be created by merely adding or multiplying the vectors of its individual words.
+Using this method, we can create vector representations for each N-gram and simply treat them as word vectors.
+For example:
 $$
 \mathrm{sim}( \texttt{good man}, \texttt{great guy} ) =
 \mathrm{sim}( \texttt{good} + \texttt{man}, \texttt{great} + \texttt{guy} )
 $$
 or
 $$
 \mathrm{sim}( \texttt{good man}, \texttt{great guy} ) =
 \mathrm{sim}( \texttt{good} \odot \texttt{man}, \texttt{great} \odot \texttt{guy} )
 $$

-The biggest problem with this approach, is that it completely ignores word order.
-This means, $$\texttt{car company}$$ and $$\texttt{company car}$$ will have exactly the same representation.
-Moreover, similar to Mean of Constituent, Additive Composition also fails at non-compositional examples.
+The main issue with this method is that it disregards word order.
+For instance, $\texttt{car company}$ and $\texttt{company car}$ would have identical representations.
+Moreover, like the Mean of Constituent, Additive Composition also fails with non-compositional examples.

 #### N-grams as Words
-This can be seen as complete opposite of the previous two methods.
-It basically treats all N-grams as if they were words, and uses their neighboring words to construct their distributional representations, while ignoring all information from their constituents.
-This can be seen as the application of distributional semantics to N-grams.
-In theory, using this approach N-grams can be directly compared to words, or N-grams of any arbitrary order.
+This approach is in stark contrast to the previous two.
+It essentially treats all N-grams as words, and directly apply distributional semantics approaches to N-grams, while ignoring all information from their constituents.
+In theory, using this method, N-grams can be directly compared to words or N-grams of any size.

 $$
 \begin{align}